The Short Dipole Antenna

 Figure 1.
 Short dipole antenna of length L.

 The words "short" or "small" in antenna engineering always imply "relative to a wavelength".
-So the absolute size of the above dipole does not matter, only the size of the wire relative to the wavelength of the frequency of operation.
+So the absolute size of the above dipole antenna does not matter, only the size of the wire relative to the wavelength of the frequency of operation.
 Typically, a dipole is short if its length is less than a tenth of a wavelength:

 length of short dipole antennas